Stroke Recovery Fitness Specialist Online Course

 Course Delivery and Assessment

 This is an online course.
 All materials are delivered digitally, including a written course manual, video narrated slide presentations, videos of sample exercises, and sample forms.
 Comprehension of the material will be measured via a mandatory competency assessment requiring a minimum of 80% correct responses.

 All of the online courses on MedFit Classroom which lead to a Certificate of Specialization are considered advanced level education, and are meant to be taken by fitness professionals who have previously acquired education and experience as a professional within the health and fitness industry.
-In order for one to receive the Certificate of Specialization conferred upon those who obtain and complete this Fitness Specialist course, one must be able to demonstrate that he or she has the following:
+In order for one to receive the Certificate of Specialization conferred upon those who obtain and complete this Fitness Specialist course, one must be able to show proof that he or she has the following:

 - Evidence of professional liability insurance.